-A COMMUNITY BLACKBERRY CONTROL EFFORT IS WELL UNDERWAY IN WHITTLESEA
+A COMMUNITY BLACKBERRY CONTROL EFFORT IS THRIVING IN THE WHITTLESEA AREA

 WHITTLESEA AND SURROUNDS BLACKBERRY ACTION GROUP

-applications to the Melbourne Water Stream Frontage program for weed control, revegetation and fencing along their sections of Plenty River and Scrubby Creek.
+The project officer helped older landholders submit successful applications with Melbourne Water’s Stream Frontage Management Program for weed control, revegetation and fencing along their section of the Scrubby Creek.

 In addition to its work with private landowners, the action group works with public land managers in the area to coordinate